XertroV/aec-membership-test-simulator/README.md

 Flux is a party that has -- with regards to membership lists -- excess capacity; if filtered members could be replaced, we could provide them.
 Note that filtered members are never replaced in the AEC's method.

-Given this, what are the true confidence values for the AEC's test?
+Given this, combined with the artificial limit on sample size, what are the true confidence values for the AEC's test?

 As it turns out, it depends on the quality of Flux's membership list.
 We have a high-quality list -- thanks to a lot of management code written to help with that -- but many parties do not have the skills or resources to do that.

-Fig 7.1 shows that the true confidence of the AEC's method -- assuming that Flux's members have `P(denial) = 0.0909` -- was 89.0% for Flux's recent membership test; which is lower than the 90% confidence interval that's been advertised in the past.
+Fig 7.1 shows that, for Flux's recent membership test, the true confidence of the AEC's method -- *assuming that Flux's members have `P(denial) = 0.0909`* -- was **89.0%**; which is lower than the 90% confidence interval that's been advertised in the past.
+That means that the results of the AEC's test would find Flux ineligible 11% of the time.

 Additionally, Fig 7.2 and 7.3 show that, as the number of members filtered out increases, confidence drops -- a lot.